 “You could have grown cold, but you grew courageous instead.
 You could have given up, but you kept on going.
 You could have seen obstacles, but you called them adventures.
 You could have called them weeds, but instead you called them wildflower.
 You could have died a caterpillar, but you fought on to be a butterfly.
 You could have denied yourself goodness, but instead you chose to show yourself some self-love.
 You could have defined yourself by the dark days, but instead through them you realized your light.” ~S.C.
 Lourie

-As the memories of my childhood flash within my mind, I am brought back to a place in which I did not know if I was going to ever be happy.
+As the memories of my childhood flash within my mind, I am brought back to a place in which I did not know if I was ever going to be happy.
 Happiness, stability, and love seemed so far away and out of reach that I met each day with overwhelming sadness.
 I longed for peace, I longed for someone to understand, and I longed for someone to save me.

 No one really knew what was going on behind closed doors with my mom.
 She was a tyrant who emotionally demolished anyone who got in her path.
 My siblings and I were her constant targets.
 Due to her nature, she isolated us from family and friends and only brought us around to make her look good and build up her ego.
 The classic case of a narcissist.